Essential Care Partner Resources

-This collection of Essential Care Partner (ECP) Resources is intended to support Ontario long-term care (LTC) homes with designing, implementing, and/or strengthening an ECP program to ensure that ECPs are able to enter LTC homes to fulfill their vital role, regardless of outbreak status.
+The Essential Care Partner (ECP) Resources support Ontario long-term care (LTC) homes with designing, implementing, and/or strengthening an ECP program that includes caregivers as partners within the interprofessional team.

-The resources available here were co-designed by a team that included members of the research team, LTC team members and leaders, LTC stakeholder organization representatives, and care partners.
-We also engaged in usability testing with residents and family care partners who provided key feedback.
-This partnership group worked collaboratively to create a suite of resources that promotes person-centered culture by integrating essential care partners into the caregiving teams in LTC homes.
-The content of these resources is informed by survey and interview data with residents, care partners, and LTC team members.
+These resources were co-designed by a team that included members of the research team, LTC team members and leaders, LTC partner organizations, and care partners.
+We also engaged in usability testing with residents and care partners who provided key feedback.
+The content of these resources is informed by recent research, the Fixing Long-Term Care Act, 2021, HSO’s National Long-Term Care Services Standard, and the stories of LTC homes in Ontario.

 Magic of Connection: Essential Partners in Care